 Just like demand for an individual good or service, there are factors that can increase aggregate demand (shift to the right) and that can decrease aggregate demand (shift to the left).
 These factors include all the components of GDP: consumer spending, investment spending, government spending, and net exports.

 Each of the above factors can either increase aggregate demand or decrease aggregate demand.
 We show those actions on a graph by either shifting the aggregate demand curve to the right or shifting the aggregate demand curve to the left.

 For each scenario below determine whether the scenario would increase or decrease aggregate demand and what factor is causing this to happen.
-Click in the arrow to see the correct answer.

 South Korea consumer confidence soars.

 Increase in Aggregate Demand due to an increase in consumer spending